Tours at Ortinola

 • In the event of inclement weather, we will substitute an indoor experience

-• We prefer ages 7 and up only, but if you do have a little one that is coming along - please be considerate of our other tour guests
+• We prefer ages 8 and up since the tour is geared towards an adult audience, but if you do have a little one that is coming along - please be considerate of our other tour guests and the venue- and please do visit!

 Please let us know in advance if you have any conditions or allergies that we should be aware of.